THU-KEG/OmniEvent/OmniEvent/evaluation/README.md

 ### Provide four standard EAE evaluation modes

-OmniEvent provides four evaluation modes for EAE according to the way of choosing EAE instances, which are used in different previous works.
+OmniEvent provides four evaluation modes for EAE according to the way of choosing EAE instances, which are used in previous works.

 - <a id="gold">Gold Mode </a>
   - Use the gold triggers for EAE.